sushmaakoju/cs-830/readme.md

 This work was completed as part of coursework in Computer Science.
 I mainly focussed on segments more relevant for Natural Language Understanding.
 The repository showcases technical implementations related to foundations of artificial intelligence.

+## Academic Challenges Encountered

+During the Spring 2025 semester, I faced several obstacles that impacted my coursework:

+- Navigated challenges despite having temporary accommodations through Student Accessibility Services (Oct 2024, April 2025).
+- Maintained commitment to my chosen PhD specialization in Natural Language Understanding (NLU) amid lot of pressure to change research direction.
+- Experienced a challenging academic environment at various levels that tested my resolve to continue in my chosen field of NLU.
+- Balanced coursework with teaching assistant responsibilities and academic & research presentations.

+**Important Note:** My experiences in this course reflect my personal academic journey.
+Students considering this or similar courses may wish to consult multiple sources including official course evaluations and peer reviews to form their own expectations.

 ## Contact

 For questions about the implementations or to request additional documentation on specific projects, please contact me through GitHub.